 While bushfires, climate change and COVID-19 have presented recent challenges to industry, they have also highlighted the need and value of a skilled forest management and harvesting workforce.
 It has also reaffirmed the importance of Australia producing its own timber and paper products, with an ongoing focus on environmental sustainability and safety.

-The Forest Management and Harvesting Industry Reference Committee (IRC), along with the Timber and Wood Processing IRC and Timber Building Solutions IRC, are responsible for national training package qualifications relevant to forest and wood products.
+The Forest Management and Harvesting Industry Reference Committee (IRC), along with the Timber and Wood Processing IRC and Timber Building Solutions IRC, were responsible for national training package qualifications relevant to forest and wood products.

 - Forest Growing and Management